Point system (driving): South Australia

 In South Australia, if a traffic offense is committed against the Road Traffic Act 1961 or the Australian Road Rules 1999, points may be incurred against a driver's license.
-The number of points incurred depends on the offence and how likely it is to cause a crash.
+The number of points incurred depends on the offense and how likely it is to cause a crash.
 If 12 or more points are accumulated in any 3-year period, a driver will be disqualified from holding or obtaining a driver's license or permit.
-Each 3-year period is calculated based on the dates that offences were committed.
+Each 3-year period is calculated based on the dates that offense were committed.